clmenet0504/py-speak-canton/README.md

 # speak-canton

-A little experiment on creating a Cantonese (廣東話) text-to-speech program
+A little experiment on creating a Cantonese (廣東話) text-to-speech program using your own voice.

 ## Installation

+## Set-up

 ## Usage